Growing cassava using the moon cycle

 The full moon phase enhances water retention in the soil, allowing cassava plants to absorb more nutrients, contributing to larger and healthier tubers.
 As the moon wanes, plant energy shifts downward, focusing on root growth and starch accumulation.
 This phase is perfect for harvesting cassava, ensuring maximum yield and quality.

-By following the moon cycle, farmers can improve cassava productivity naturally, leading to stronger plants, better soil moisture balance, and more abundant harvests.
+By following the moon cycle, farmers can also increase cassava productivity, naturally leading to stronger plants, better soil moisture balance, and more abundant harvests.
 Before planting cassava, dig the soil and make it drainable; loamy soil is best to use.
 The circumference should be at least 3 to 4 feet wide; this will give the cassava more room to develop.
 Planting 3 days before and 3 days after the full moon is ideal, as the early full moon is also a good time.
 During the full moon cycle, cassava can be planted up to 2 days before the new moon date.

 Choosing the Right Soil

 Cassava prefers well-drained sandy loam or light clay soils rich in organic matter.
 Avoid heavy clay or waterlogged areas, as these can lead to root rot.
 Ideal soil pH ranges from 5.5 to 7.0, slightly acidic to neutral.
-Before planting, conduct a soil test to determine nutrient levels and amend with compost or lime if needed.
+Before planting, conduct a soil test to determine nutrient levels and amend with compost or lime to improve the pH level.

 • Sandy loam: